rwilcox/my-learnings-docs/synthesis_managing_agile_teams.markdown

 (But this is around 12? people at the larger extreme.)

+## Problems with too small of a team

+  * expecting everyone to perform tasks equally well
+  * if they don't likelihood of very small silos happening ("oh, I didn't get too much into their work at a practical level, because I don't really understand Typescript, and they don't really understand Java.
+We mostly just checkboxed each others PRs at a good enough level, but if you want me to actually write some Typescript ummmmm....")
+  * what happens if even 1 person goes on long term leave, or quits (ie paternity / maternity leave)
+  * where is developer's ability to grow / lead in the small / in the team?
+Especially with orgs that say "we want to see you performing at the level required for your new role for 6-12 months before we give it to you". (_is_ that possible in your teams?)
+  * Slack time and time for individual developer growth goes down (because a developer with a 20% task means the cross-functional team's velocity is down 10%, if there's two developers on the team)
+  * Q: what about bleedy individuals, whose efforts bleed into other teams?
+PO/SM will feel like they don't have velocity to spare _but_ this person is likely helping out the project and or organization by being glue

 ## See also:

   * [TopTal article on scum team size](https://www.toptal.com/product-managers/agile/scrum-team-size)
   * [Scrum Guide on team size](https://www.scrumguides.org/scrum-guide.html#team-dev)
+  * Book notes from Demarco' _Slack_ book
+  *

 # dual people roles